MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/activation-guide.md

 ### Audit Mode

 Audit mode allows you to make more changes to your Windows IoT Enterprise image before you send the computer to a customer or capture the image for replication during the manufacturing process.
 Using audit mode, you can install drivers including a driver package, install applications, or make other updates to the operating system while it's running, including enabling activation.
-For more information on getting started with Audit mode, see Audit mode overview.
+For more information on getting started with Audit mode, see [Audit Mode Overview](/windows-hardware/manufacture/desktop/audit-mode-overview).
 While you are in Audit mode, you can apply your production ePKEA to your image using the graphical user interface provided by Settings > Activation or the command line utility SLMGR.vbs.

 - **Method 1: Settings > Activation graphical user interface**